glamarca/common-scala-web-app/README.md

 ### External Database Configuration

 By default, the template use a [H2](http://www.h2database.com) embedded database, usefull for dev or demo.
-The default db is located in the "h2" folder of the project.
+The default db is located in the "h2" folder of the project.If the "h2" folder is empty , a new database will be created and filled with the evolution scripts.

 If you want to use another database , you have to edit the **application.conf** file to provide the correct connexion informations.
-You also have to change the dependencies in the **build.sbt** file.
+You also have to change the dependencies in the **Build.scala** file in the "project" subfolder.

 #### [MySql](http://www.mysql.com) example